dandxy89/checkout_kata/README.md

 Our checkout accepts items in any order, so that if we scan a B, an A, and another B, we’ll recognise the two B’s and price them at 45 (for a total price so far of 95).
 Because the pricing changes frequently, we need to be able to pass in a set of pricing rules each time we start handling a checkout transaction.

+An example of the type of questions that might be asked in the interview are:

+1. Can you write a unittest?
+2. Can you explain what would happen if an Item didn't exist in the Checkout and how you might handle it?
+3. Can you explain how you might rewrite or improve upon the initial implementation?

 ## Prototype

 An initial prototype has been prepared - during the interview you'll be expected to extend and improve upon the initial implementation to fulfill all the requirements specified above.